ag88/jmarkdownviewer/README.md

 ## Notes / limitations

 - Rendering of images and other html features is based on available features in Java Swing.
-This generally support formats such as jpg, png and gif.
+This generally support image formats such as jpg, png and gif.
 Unsupported image formats would be rendered with a broken image icon.

 ## Attributions